rpmeir/tcheckbox/README.md

 # tcheckbox
-TCheckBox widget plugin for the Adianti Framework
+TCheckBox and TDBCheckBox widget plugins for the Adianti Framework